Reviving product states in the disordered Heisenberg chain: Competing Interests Statement

-\section{\ref{app:approx-eigenstates}.
-Approximate eigenstates and timescales}
+\subsection{\app\ref{app:approx-eigenstates}: Approximate eigenstates and timescales}

-Our numerical procedure yields matrix-product states $\ket\psi$ that are approximate eigenstates in the sense that their energy variance $\mathrm{Var}(\ket \psi,\hat H)= \bra\psi \hat H^2 \ket\psi -\bra\psi \hat H\ket\psi ^2$ is on the order of machine precision.
+\manuallabel{app:approx-eigenstates}{Supplementary Note 5} Our numerical procedure yields matrix-product states $\ket\psi$ that are approximate eigenstates in the sense that their energy variance $\mathrm{Var}(\ket \psi,\hat H)= \bra\psi \hat H^2 \ket\psi -\bra\psi \hat H\ket\psi ^2$ is on the order of machine precision.
 This entails that all our analytical predictions remain true up to times of the order of the inverse standard deviation of the energy.
 To see this, note the following standard bound on how much $\ket\psi$ dynamically deviates from being an eigenstate:

 where $E = \bra \psi \hat H\ket\psi$.
 To derive this bound, we first compute the derivative of the squared norm as